 Would you be inspired to take action?

-Stephen Henderson, the Pulitzer Prize-winning columnist and Editorial Page Editor for the Detroit Free Press, faced that challenge in the blighted visage of his childhood home at 7124 Tuxedo, on Detroit's west side.
+Stephen Henderson, the Pulitzer Prize-winning columnist and radio and television host, faced that challenge in the blighted visage of his childhood home at 7124 Tuxedo, on Detroit's west side.

 His answer is The Tuxedo Project, which transformed his childhood home into a writers' residence and literary center, and is now finding futures for the other blighted properties on the block, and in the neighborhood.
 The idea is to see how one person's effort, in one house, can spread to make change in an entire area.